efankam12/GWU-Cybersecurity-Project-1/README.md

 * Filebeat is used to collect system and event log data that an administrator can use and monitor the network.
 [Filebeat Monitoring](https://github.com/efankam12/GWU-Cybersecurity-Project-1/blob/main/Ansible/Filebeat%20Monitoring.png)

 * Metricbeat is another tool used to monitor virtial devices and machines.
 Metricbeat monitor the services currently running on the web server.
+[Metric Monitoring](https://github.com/efankam12/GWU-Cybersecurity-Project-1/blob/main/Ansible/Metricbeat%20Monitoring.png)

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: